When Is Divorce The Right Answer

 It is well understood that you can fuel your displeasure to each particular misconduct of your spouse, but making a reference point like “Maybe things would be different if you don’t do what you have done” can be daunting and formidable for your partner to deal with.

-Be able to take responsibility for your own and leave the past for the past.
+Be able to take responsibility for your own actions and leave the past for the past.

 A never forget and forgive attitude cannot sustain a union for a long time.

-However, having a union where constant blame game on every argument and your partner refuses to change after several attempts to register your displeasure is a solid indication that your partner is tired of you and can’t wait for you to ask for a divorce.
+However, having a union where there are constant blame games on every argument and your partner refuses to change after several attempts to register your displeasure is a solid indication that your partner is tired of you and can’t wait for you to ask for a divorce.

 5. Abuse and domestic violence

-There is utterly no need to inquire whether or not divorce is the right answer where the relationship triggers domestic violence, spousal and child abuse (mental or physical).
+There is absolutely no need to inquire whether or not divorce is the right answer where the relationship triggers domestic violence, spousal and child abuse (mental or physical).

 A quick decision and drastic step should be taken when your safety is in jeopardy.

-Waiting for the formal divorce processes, seeing a marriage counselor, or getting to have a lawyer might be too late.
+Waiting for the formal divorce process, seeing a marriage counselor or the approval of a lawyer might be too late.

 It would be best if you got out for the safety of yourself and your children.